 The illustrations by Ross Collins are a delight.
 The use of bold background colours and various fonts add to the energy of the picturebook.
 The fast pace of the story is matched by the vibrancy and humour of the double-page spreads.
 Word and image work together.

-The picturebook provides plenty of scope for an animated read aloud with various dastardly villain voices.
-KS1 might enjoy creating their own clumsy heroes while KS2 could look more closely at the language used and how it mimics the language of a James Bond film.
+The picturebook provides plenty of scope for an animated read-aloud with various dastardly villain voices.
+Infant children might enjoy creating their clumsy heroes while junior readers could look more closely at the language used and how it mimics the language of a James Bond film.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.